zikuanhuang/zikuanhuang.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher at Shanghai Qizhi Institute.
+I am a researcher at Shanghai Qizhi Institute and an incoming PhD student at the University of Cambridge, supervised by Professor Tom Gur.
 I am interested in complexity theory, algorithms and cryptography in both classical and quantum worlds.